karelbilek/wazero-fs-tools/README.md

 The actual underlying implementation is github.com/blang/vfs/memfs.
 Here it's just a tiny wrapper around it.

+github.com/blang/vfs/memfs seems to be no longer maintained, so if there is some issue, I can eventually subtree it here; but I don't think it's necessary for now.

 ## sysfs

 SysFS is just a verbatim copy of wazero internal sysfs.
 Useful for mixing with wraplogfs.